 - Physical Touch

 - Receiving Gifts

-Just like there is no right or wrong with the unique style of your 4 Colors of Insights or 8 Styles of Personality, it does not matter which of your love languages is your most preferred.
-What matters is that you can recognize and appreciate the distinctive language that your co-worker favors so that you can help them feel better cared for and engaged.
+Just like there is no right or wrong in your 4 Colors or Leadership style, it does not matter which of your love languages is your most preferred.
+What matters is that you can recognize and appreciate the unique language that your co-worker has so that you can help them feel better cared for and engaged.

 Whatever word you are most comfortable using – care, appreciation, or love – at the end of the day, we all want our thoughts and ideas to be cared about, and to be recognized that we are a whole and individual person.
 When an organization or co-worker expresses concern for others, individuals are able to care about the work that they do and who they serve.
 A ripple effect, this creates a more significant impact on your organization, co-workers, and customers.
 Keep your heart in the workplace.
 It will serve you and others well.